Activision Blizzard officially settles federal sexual harassment suit for $18 million

+U.S. District Judge Dale Fischer said during the March 29 virtual Zoom hearing on the settlement that she couldn’t stop anyone from filing appeals, but her intent was to sign the agreement.

 “I’m going to sign the consent decree, which will close this case,” Fischer said to a DFEH representative on the call, which had sued Activision Blizzard first and asked to delay the settlement approval.
 “You’ve already filed a motion.
 Your request is untimely.
-Talk to the ninth circuit.”
+Talk to the 9th circuit.”

 Anyone who worked at Activision Blizzard between Sept.
 1, 2016 to present day can submit a claim, specifically about sexual harassment, retaliation or pregnancy discrimination.
 The EEOC settlement is opt-in only, so claimants have to submit paperwork to be considered for relief.

-Those who choose to become part of the EEOC settlement will be waiving their rights to be part of the California state agency lawsuit on the specific issues of harassment, retaliation or pregnancy discrimination.
+Those who choose to become part of the EEOC settlement will be waiving their rights to be part of the California state agency’s lawsuit on the specific issues of harassment, retaliation or pregnancy discrimination.
 If they have other claims — for instance, pay inequity, which isn’t covered by the EEOC’s agreement with Activision Blizzard — these former or current Activision Blizzard employees can still continue with the California state suit.
 Each individual’s case will depend on their experiences at the company.

+“Our goal is to make Activision Blizzard a model for the industry, and we will continue to focus on eliminating harassment and discrimination from our workplace," Activision Blizzard CEO Bobby Kotick said in a news release Tuesday.
+“The court’s approval of this settlement is an important step in ensuring that our employees have mechanisms for recourse if they experienced any form of harassment or retaliation.”

+Nicole St. Germain, a spokeswoman for the EEOC, said they are pleased with the judge’s intent to sign the consent decree but deferred further comment until after decree has been signed, citing the EEOC’s policies.

-Activision Blizzard was first sued last July by California’s Department of Fair Employment and Housing (DFEH), which accused the video game publisher of having a “ 'frat boy’ workplace culture.”
+Activision Blizzard was first sued last July by the DFEH, which accused the video game publisher of having a " 'frat boy’ workplace culture.”
 In September, Activision Blizzard agreed to create an $18 million fund for harassment and discrimination victims, following another lawsuit from the EEOC.

 The EEOC, a federal agency, and the DFEH, a state agency, share jurisdiction over workplace sexual harassment cases, and both agencies received anonymous tips in 2018 to investigate Activision Blizzard.
 The two agencies became embroiled in a disagreement with how much victims should be paid in the settlement, and concerns that a settlement between the EEOC and Activision Blizzard on a federal level could bar the DFEH from pursuing further damages at the state level.
+Final approval of the September settlement was pushed to March, due to a continuous back-and-forth between the agencies.

 “The DFEH will continue to vigorously prosecute its action against Activision in California state court,” DFEH spokesperson Fahizah Alim said in a statement last week.
 “In recent weeks, DFEH defeated Activision’s request that the Court dismiss DFEH’s case, and DFEH has sought documents and other evidence of sexual harassment, discrimination and retaliation violations over many years by Activision.
 The Court has set a trial date in February 2023.”

 Critics of the EEOC settlement, apart from the DFEH, include a significant number of Activision Blizzard workers and their ally, media labor union Communications Workers of America (CWA).
 They believe the $18 million sum is insufficient for potentially hundreds or more victims.
 In a letter addressed to the EEOC on Oct.
 6, the CWA called $18 million “woefully inadequate” and said Activision Blizzard employees and the CWA had “grave concerns” over the settlement agreement.

-The EEOC lawyers say that $18 million is still a significant amount of money, and that since the majority of the 10,000 Activision Blizzard employees are male, it’s unlikely that there will be thousands of claimants divvying up the funds.
 The $18 million settlement with the EEOC is the second largest sexual harassment settlement the agency has ever negotiated.

+“We certainly believe that there’s more than adequate funds in that $18 million,” Elena Baca, partner at law firm Paul Hastings and legal counsel for Activision Blizzard in the EEOC suit, told The Post.
+“When you look at other settlements, sometimes people think of ‘Well, everybody who is employed is going to need to be paid.’
+But that’s not the case here. ...
+It’s to the extent that there are people who have valid concerns and claims that they want the EEOC to evaluate and to make an assessment.”

-Last December, Riot Games announced it was settling a 2018 gender-based discrimination class-action suit with California state agencies and current and former female employees for $100 million.
+Last December, Riot Games announced it was settling a 2018 gender-based discrimination class action suit with California state agencies and current and former female employees for $100 million.
 That suit has been brought up in as a point of comparison in court filings about the proposed Activision Blizzard-EEOC settlement.

 P. Andrew Torrez, who owns a law firm and hosts the Opening Arguments podcast, which has covered the Activision Blizzard suit, said last week the judge’s ruling is a victory for Activision Blizzard and could help deflate the lawsuit from the DFEH.